top of page

 How much time after the priority date is current?

-• USCIS processing (I-485), also called adjustment of status
+• USCIS processing, Form I-485, also called adjustment of status if the current address is within the US.

 Once the priority date becomes current how long to get a green card?

-For employment-based green cards (adjustment of status or consular processing), the processing time for 80% of cases is between 9 and 12 months.
+For employment-based green cards (adjustment of status or consular processing), the average I-485 processing time for 80% of cases is between 9 and 12 months.

 How long to get a green card under EB2 or EB3 category (India)?